thetardigrades/SolanaGameServer/README.md

    and terrible in comparison to web2 gaming infrastructure.
 3) Complexity of the constantly evolving language of gamefi/defi/nft/crypto/blockchain space is dizzying to most people - game developers need a translation layer.
+4) Crypto is still broadly confusing, sketchy and a big target for hackers - which makes it harder for newer blockchain developers to be successful with web2 strategies.

 SGS endeavors to make it easier for game developers to take their web2 games and adapt them to web3 with Solana by building the best, secure, game-oriented smart contracts on Solana.